Gunsmithy/TwitchLiveNotifier/README.md

 ### Twitch
 #### User
 This is simply the username/handle of the streamer/broadcaster.
 It can be written in whatever case you would like it to appear in the below Discord message/description placeholders, as it will be converted to lowercase automatically for internal functionality.
+#### ImagePriority
+This is what image should be attempted to be used first for the message, Game or Preview.
+If the game logo or stream preview cannot be loaded, it will fall back to the user logo.

 ### Discord
 #### Url